wunderio/silta/docs/storage_migration.md

 This example will change storage for Drupal public files.
 Repeat the same steps for other volumes, such as private files.

+### !!
+LIMITATIONS, PITFALLS
+1. Do not delete the old public-files section, nor change their names.
+Kubernetes tracks the volumes by these names.
+2. Do not change storage size after the first deployment.

 ## Changing storage for an existing environment:

 1. Add a new location which uses the new storage.
-We will extend default values in https://github.com/wunderio/charts/blob/039f29d9d507813d40a182fa2320adfd6a3db06a/drupal/values.yaml#L355
+We will extend default values from https://github.com/wunderio/charts/blob/039f29d9d507813d40a182fa2320adfd6a3db06a/drupal/values.yaml#L355

 ```
 mounts: